 - 1. Extract the document collection zip file into a folder. - 2.
-Navigate to the folder that contains the extracted files and open the file named product_name_release.pdx.
+Navigate to the folder that contains the extracted files and open the file named cproduct_name_release>.pdx.

+- 3. In the Search dialog box, select the option In the index named cproduct_name_release>.pdx.

 - 4. Enter a search word or phrase.

 - 5. Select any of the following to narrow your search:

 - Whole Words Only

 - Case-Sensitive

-- · Include Bookmarks
+- Include Bookmarks

 - Include Comments

 - 6. Click Search.